Bobby Layne: "Curse of Bobby Layne"

 In October 2022, Hall of Fame quarterback Peyton Manning - who once led his Indianapolis Colts to a blowout victory over the Lions on Thanksgiving Day in 2004 - dedicated an episode of his ESPN series "Peyton's Places" to the curse and its effects on the Lions.
 Manning placed a bathtub filled with whiskey (in place of water, owing to Layne's hard-drinking) and a cup of salt in an endzone at Ford Field to perform a chant over it with actor Jeff Daniels in an attempt to lift the curse.
 After starting their 2022 season 1–6, the Lions performance notably improved after the episode aired; they won eight of their remaining ten games to end with a winning record, prompting speculation that Manning may have succeeded in lifting the curse.
 The following season the Lions won their first NFC North title, their first divisional title since 1993.
 On January 14, 2024, the Lions won their first playoff game since 1992 against the Los Angeles Rams and former Lions quarterback Matthew Stafford.
 The Lions then won a divisional round game against the Tampa Bay Buccaneers, marking the first time since 1957 that the Lions won two playoff games in a season.
 However, the Lions have yet to win a road playoff game since 1957.
-As of the end of the 2024 regular season the Lions have a record of 34 wins and 10 losses (including playoffs) since the incantation was performed by Daniels and Manning at Ford Field.
-Leading many to believe that the curse has been successfully lifted.
+As of the end of the 2024 regular season, the Lions have a record of 34 wins and 10 losses (including playoffs) since the incantation was performed by Daniels and Manning at Ford Field.
+This led many to believe that the curse has been successfully lifted.

 In the 2023-24 NFC Championship Game, the Lions held a 24–7 lead at halftime against the San Francisco 49ers, the team the Lions won their last conference championship against in 1957, and a mirror image of the 49ers' blown lead in that game.
 The Lions’ defense gave up 27 unanswered points and failed to recover an onside kick as the 49ers won 34–31.